lostechies/blog/_derickbailey/2012-08-21-a-winjs-specrunner-automating-script-tag-insertion-for-unit-tests.md

 <img title="Screen Shot 2012-08-21 at 8.59.33 AM.png" src="http://lostechies.com/derickbailey/files/2012/08/Screen-Shot-2012-08-21-at-8.59.33-AM.png" alt="Screen Shot 2012 08 21 at 8 59 33 AM" width="600" height="146" border="0" />

 That&#8217;s much better!
 And the best part is, I don&#8217;t have to touch this file again.
 I can add specs to my app, and link production files in to the test runner all day long, and I never need to change this file.

 The key to the reduction of <script> tags is that last file I included: specRunner.js.
 This file takes advantage of the WinRT/WinJS runtime environment to examine the local file system that the code is running from, use a few very simple conventions along with a bit of configuration to find the files it needs, and dynamically generate the needed  <script> tags for me, inserting them in to the DOM.

 ## Configuring The SpecRunner

 In the &#8220;default.js&#8221; page control, I have this code:

-[gist file=default.js id=3415884]
+{% gist 3415884 default.js %}

 Here you can see the few bits of configuration that I&#8217;m passing in &#8211; the folder that contains the source files, the spec files, and a helpers folder.
 This helpers folder is used to load up any helper scripts &#8211; extra libraries, common functions, and anything else you need that isn&#8217;t directly a test.
 Just drop a .js file in this folder and it will be included in the test runner.